Best outdoor lights 2023: stylish exterior illumination for your home

 The first thing about buying outdoor lights is that this is a case where paying more is advisable, unless you want to replace your lights every year.
 That's especially true of solar lights.

-For most people, solar garden lights (opens in new tab) are best, but anything attached to the exterior of your house is probably better off being wired.
-We will now point out to you that legally speaking, this should be done by a qualified professional or you may find it impossible to sell your house, when the time comes.
+For most people, solar garden lights are best, simply because they are a doddle to install yourself.
+Anything attached to the exterior of your house is probably better off being wired.
+We will now point out to you that, legally speaking, this should be done by a qualified professional or you may find it difficult to sell your house when the time comes.

 As a more minor consequence, you might also electrocute someone, and they may die.
 Yes, we know wiring lights is extremely easy, but doing so outside your house is a lot more difficult, and the law is the law.